CS-DS-125/125book/py4e_rst/05-iterations.rst

-After the first iteration, ``largest`` is no longer ``None``, so the second part of the compound logical expression that checks ``itervar > largest`` triggers only when we see a value that is larger than the “largest so far”.
-When we see a new “even larger” value we take that new value for ``largest``.
+After the first iteration, ``largest`` is no longer ``None``, so the second part of the compound logical expression that checks ``itervar > largest`` triggers only when we see a value that is larger than the "largest so far".
+When we see a new "even larger" value we take that new value for ``largest``.
 You can see in the program output that ``largest`` progresses from 3 to 41 to 74.